-Global E&P Trends and Oil Prices
+Global E&P Trends

-We provide oilfield services to exploration and production companies with operations in the onshore and offshore oil and gas sectors in the MENA region.
+We provide oilfield services to exploration and production companies with operations in the onshore and offshore oil and natural gas sectors in the MENA region.
 Demand for our services is mainly driven by our customers' operations and is therefore linked to global commodity prices and expectations about future prices, rig activity and other factors.